SnowdogApps/DateKit/README.md

 ### What is DateKit?

 * *DateKit* is a simple Swift framework to simplify operations on NSDate instances.
-Playground presenting all the features will be available soon.
 * Version: 0.1

 ### Installation